Mousuni Island Tour Guide – Weekend Destinations Near Kolkata

 General Transportation Fare

-- Kolkata to Namkhana train fare Rs.
+- Kolkata to Namkhana train fare is Rs.
 25/- per head.

 - Kolkata to Bakkhali Bus Fare Rs.
 105/- (non-AC) and Rs.
 240/- (AC) per head.

 - Namkhana Station to Patibunia/Hujjuter Ghat Rs.
-40 to 60 per head, depends on your bargain skill and season).
+40 to 60 per head, depending on your bargaining skill and season.

-- 10-mile bazaar to Putibunia Ghat cost Rs.
-15/- in e-rickshaw or motor van.
+- 10-mile bazaar to Putibunia Ghat costs Rs.
+15/- in an e-rickshaw or motor van.

-- Hujjuter Ghat and Putibunia Ghat ferry cost Rs.
-3/- and Rs.5/- respectively.
+- Hujjuter Ghat and Putibunia Ghat ferry costs Rs.
+3/- and Rs.
+5/- respectively.
 The ferry service will be available from 6 AM to 8:30 PM every 45 minutes.
-The express ferry is also available for Rs.10/-, it won’t wait that long.
+The express ferry is also available for Rs 10/-; it won’t wait that long.

-- The E-rickshaw fare from Kusumtala Ghat (opposite of Hujjeter ghat) and Saltlake Ghat (opposite of Patibuni ghat) cost Rs.
+- The E-rickshaw fare from Kusumtala Ghat (opposite of Hujjeter Ghat) and Saltlake Ghat (opposite of Patibuni Ghat) costs Rs.
 35/- and 25/- respectively.

 Accommodation in Mousuni Island

-Due to government restrictions, building hotels are not allowed on Mosuni Island, hence you can stay in either tents or mud houses.
+Due to government restrictions, building hotels is not allowed on Mosuni Island; hence, you can stay in either tents or mud houses.
 Any adventure seekers would love to stay in these seaside camps.
-Approximately, double stay tents, Four bedded tents and Mud-house Rs.
+Approximately, double stay tents, four-bedded tents, and Mud-house Rs.
 900, Rs.
-1000 and Rs.
+1000, and Rs.
 1200 respectively (per head cost including food).
-But during peak season (December to February) they charge higher.
+But during peak season (December to February), they charge higher.

 I have personally stayed at the Prantik Camp, as one of my relatives suggested.
-But that place was okayish especially comparing with other camps in terms of decoration and service.
-Although they told us, recent Amphan Cyclone did heavy damage to their camp, and before the season starts they will decorate their camp too.
+But that place was okayish, especially compared with other camps in terms of decoration and service.
+Although they told us, recent Amphan Cyclone did heavy damage to their camp, and before the season starts, they will decorate their camp too.
 But I must say the toilets and kitchen were very clean.

-Apparently, Baliara Beach Tent, Backpacker’s Camp, Nil Nirjone, Jolphoring Beach Camp, Baluka Bela are better as I have seen many good reviews in multiple Facebook groups.
+Apparently, Baliara Beach Tent, Backpacker’s Camp, Nil Nirjone, Jolphoring Beach Camp, and Baluka Bela are better, as I have seen many good reviews in multiple Facebook groups.

-As per COVID guidelines are concerned camp guys sanitized our tents and used masks all the time.
-As per them government has instructed to have maximum of 30 guests at a time.
+As per the COVID guidelines are concerned camp guys sanitized our tents and used masks all the time.
+As per them government has instructed to have a maximum of 30 guests at a time.

 Fooding in Mousuni Island

-Fooding is included within accommodation so don’t worry to pay extra.
+Food is included within accommodation, so don’t worry about paying extra.
 Generally, they serve food four times as follows

 - Welcome Drinks: Coconut Water/lemon water